 - When using torberry connectors, please ensure that the red from your trolley is connected to the red from the battery and the same for the black terminals.
 Connecting red to black will damage your trolley.

-- Unused batteries do loose efficiency, we recommend that you re-charge (as per the running-in procedure) at least once a month.
+- Unused batteries do lose efficiency, we recommend that you re-charge (as per the running-in procedure) at least once a month.

 - Please ensure that the strap or protector bag is fitted correctly prior to lifting.